 Yes, no, and maybe, depending on the type of dentures you have.
 Cheap dentures that are made with low-density plastic teeth are highly susceptible to staining.
 You might want to take these dentures out.
 It’s hard to whiten dentures, so prevention is really the better part of valor here.

-FOY® Dentures are made with advanced ceramic teeth.
+FOY® Dentures are made with advanced high tech teeth.
 These have a glaze that protects them from staining.
 It makes them much more stain resistant than your natural teeth.
 If you care for them properly, these denture teeth should be stain resistant for a decade or more.

 The base, however, might be susceptible to staining (thought not as susceptible as some alternatives).
 High-density PMMA is less susceptible to staining than cheap dentures, but it may still develop stains if you drink a lot of coffee.
 This won’t be as noticeable as on the teeth, but if you’re concerned, make sure to keep your dentures clean.
 Finish your coffee break with a glass of water, and consider adding milk to your coffee–it reduces the tendency to get stained.

-And, of course, dentures that have a ceramic base are pretty completely stain resistant.
+And, of course, dentures that have a high tech base are pretty completely stain resistant.

 Coffee Is Good for Your Gums